Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 International applicants:

 Attention: If you did not obtain your Bachelor's degree in a country within the EU/EEA, you have to upload a preliminary documentation from uni-assist (VPD).
 In order to get the VPD, you must send the required documents (some as notarized copies!) to uni-assist via post!
 Uni-assist still needs the documents in paper.
-As the issuance of the VPD can take up to 4 weeks, we highly recommend sending the necessary documents to uni-assist very early.
+As the issuance of the VPD usually takes around 4 weeks (but is known to take longer at times!), we highly recommend sending the necessary documents to uni-assist very early.
 More information on Preliminary Documentation (VPD) by uni-assist.

 Also, candidates from specific countries are subject to additional requirements (as indicated above).
 For more information, check this page.